Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Related Work

-\textbf{Compliance with Privacy Regulations.} Businesses' privacy policies and data practices often fail to meet regulatory requirements \cite{van2022setting, aziz2024johnny, tran2024measuring, tran2024dark, article}.
-Cranor et al.'s \cite{Cranor2016} large-scale study of the GLBA notices from financial institutions found that many failed to provide required opt-out mechanisms, and some incorrectly stated that consumers could not limit certain types of data sharing that the GLBA permits them to restrict.
-Our analysis of GLBA notices ten years later than Cranor et al.~\cite{Cranor2016} found lower percentages of non-compliance.
-Similarly, studies examining CCPA and GDPR compliance \cite{tran2024measuring, o2021clear, article} reveal that businesses frequently fail to implement legally required opt-out links and cookie controls.
+Studies examining CCPA and GDPR compliance \cite{tran2024measuring, o2021clear, article} reveal that businesses frequently fail to implement legally required opt-out links and cookie controls.
 Even when these mechanisms are provided, manipulative design tactics are often used to discourage consumers from exercising their rights, in direct violation of CCPA's restrictions \cite{tran2024dark}.
 Additionally, Aziz et al. \cite{aziz2024johnny} and Zimmeck et al. \cite{zimmeck2023usability} showed that automated privacy signals like Global Privacy Control (GPC), which are intended to provide consumers with an automated way to opt out, are frequently ignored by websites, despite legal mandates to honor them.
-Similarly, we found that some banks in our set ignored GPC signals even though they disclosed sale/sharing under CCPA definition.
+Similarly, we found that some banks in our set ignored GPC signals even though they disclosed sale/sharing under the CCPA definition.
 Beyond interface-level manipulations, compliance gaps persist in actual data practices.
 Studies by Matte et al. \cite{matte2020cookie} and Zhou et al. \cite{zhou2023policycomp} found that many apps and websites continue to collect personal data without proper disclosure, often using pre-selected consent options that subtly steer users toward agreement.
 The growing complexity of sector-specific and state-level privacy laws makes it increasingly difficult to maintain compliance and coherence.
 Our study examines the interplay between different compliance requirements through a consistency analysis, as consistency, clarity, and accessibility both within and across privacy documents provided by a single organization shape a consumer's understanding and control of the use of their data.